 Income splitting is the transfer of income from a person in a higher income tax bracket to a family member in a lower income tax bracket.
-Because in Canada your income is taxed at a higher rate the higher your income is (see Federal tax rates), by "transferring" some of your income to a family member whose income is lower than yours, you can pay significantly lower income tax.
+Because of the marginal tax rate in Canada, tax rates increase as your income rises.
+However, by "transferring" some of your income to a family member whose income is lower than yours, you can pay significantly lower income tax.

 There are essentially two ways you can split your business income:

 - By paying some of it to family members as salary or wages

 - By transferring some of your income to family members through dividends

 As a Canadian business owner, you can decrease your actual income by hiring your spouse or children as employees and passing along some of your business income to them in the form of salary or wages.

 Suppose, for instance, your business's net income is $75,000.
 But your spouse has been working in the business all that year, and you paid them a salary of $30,000.
 Your net income drops to $45,000, a considerable tax savings for you.
 And, because your spouse's income of $30,000 is taxed at an even lower income tax rate, you get, in effect, a double tax savings.